drawrowfly/amazon-product-api/README.md

-                 be sorted by rating.                 [boolean] [default: false] --discount, -d Scrape only for a products with the discount [boolean] [default: false] --host, -h      The custom amazon host (can be www.amazon.fr, www.amazon.de, etc.)
+                 be sorted by rating.                 [boolean] [default: false] --discount, -d Scrape only for a products with the discount [boolean] [default: false] --host, -H      The custom amazon host (can be www.amazon.fr, www.amazon.de, etc.)
                                             [string] [default: "www.amazon.com"]